cdeschenes/Pico8-Cart-Downloader/readme.md

 <div style="color:#AAFFFF">
-NOT WORKING YET

 Fork and update to Walter-o's original code.

+This will scrape and download cartriges (p8.png) from the lexaloffle BBS for PICO-8 games.

+This is strickly to preserve the games that are available on the BBS.

-Thanks to Walter-o for putting this together.
+Thanks to Walter-o for putting this together!

 Update to the original code:
 Fixed the downloadUrl to reflect the recent changes to the lexaloffle.com BBS.
 During the scrapping process to look for the URL for the cart, I also have it grabbing rhe <TITLE> and apending it